zkonduit/ezkl/README.md

 ### Running onnx example

-To run the example which loads parameters from ONNX you need to enable the onnx build feature:
+To run the example which loads parameters from an ONNX model file you need to enable the `onnx` build feature:

 ```bash
 cargo run --release --example smallonnx --features onnx